Eve of Destruction (film): Cast

+Production

+Principal photography began in December 1989 and took place at an abandoned Budweiser glass factory in Valencia, California which the production converted into a soundstage.
+Duncan Gibbins said the casting of Gregory Hines and Renée Soutendijk as the leads was not only motivated by the film's modest budget, but also because he wanted to cast performers against type.

 Reception

 The film received negative reviews from critics, having a 20% "rotten" score on RottenTomatoes.com.
 Vincent Canby gave a negative review in The New York Times, calling the film "an undistinguished, barely functional action-melodrama."

-Box Office
+Box office

 The movie opened with $2.5 million.
 It finished its run with a total of $5,451,119 against a $13 million budget, making it a box-office bomb.

 Home media

 Eve of Destruction released on VHS on August 8, 1991, from New Line Home Video.

 Also, MGM Home Entertainment released Eve of Destruction on DVD on July 15, 2003.